 But now we have a multitude of registrars available to us and as such, prices are extremely affordable.
 If you want to buy a domain for your cat, it’s not that big of a deal…pathetic, but financially viable.
 The flip-side to this relative registration ease is that there are some players that have no business being in “the business”; sub-standard business practices and sloppy or non-existent customer service.

 For several years, I’ve been trying to transfer my domain to another registrar as 2000domain.net continues to charge a whopping $35.00 a year.
-No it’s not a lot of money, but it is terribly out of step with competitive pricing schedules and I wanted out.
+No, it’s not a lot of money, but it is terribly out of step with competitive pricing schedules and I wanted out.
 Going back at least 3-5 years, I would attempt to initiate a transfer to a preferred registrar.
 But with German-grade precision, my emails and phone calls were systematically ignored.
-I never got close: no lip-service or no empty promises and a “support” answering machine that lead to nothingness.
-Eventually the renewal date would draw too close for comfort and I would relent by paying the bloated renewal costs vs. finding my domain expired and snaked up by an automated domain skimming bot.
+I never got close: any lip-service or no empty promises and a “support” answering machine that leads to nothingness.
+Eventually, the renewal date would draw too close for comfort and I would relent by paying the bloated renewal costs vs. finding my domain expired and snaked up by an automated domain skimming bot.

 The Anti-Climactic Ending